PipedreamHQ/pipedream/docs/docs/environment-variables/README.md

 ## Referencing environment variables in actions

-[Actions](/workflows/steps/actions/) are pre-built code steps that provide a form for passing [params](/workflows/steps/params/) as input.
+[Actions](/workflows/steps/actions/) are prebuilt code steps that provide a form for passing [params](/workflows/steps/params/) as input.

 You can reference the value of environment variables using <code v-pre>{{process.env.YOUR_ENV_VAR}}</code>.
 You'll see a list of your environment variables in the [object explorer](/workflows/steps/params/#use-the-object-explorer):